ROBERT ELLIS

 Haunted by the specters of past cases, Jones is called back to the labyrinth of crime by a discovery so chilling it might freeze a lighted match.

-A fifteen-year-old girl has been savagely murdered, her body buried under a tree in the woods.
+A fifteen-year-old girl has been savagely murdered and buried in a shallow grave beneath a tree in the woods.

 Driven by the horror of the crime—the outrage—Jones and his partner, Denny Cabrera, burn through the evidence like wildfire.

 But each new clue reveals another layer of deceit.
-A turf war between an infamous mob figure and the powers of Wall Street.
-City officials cloaked in suits and secrets hiding in the shadows ready to strike.
+A turf war between an infamous mob figure and three fat-cat Wall Street traders.
+Greedy city officials cloaked in suits and secrets hiding in the shadows with a band of dirty cops ready to strike.

 Worse still, the number of murder victims soon matches the number of suspects, and a treacherous plot comes to light.